lsgdefault/xdphisher/README.md

 $ bash zphisher.sh
 ```

-- On first launch, It'll install the dependencies and that's it. `Zphisher` is installed.
+- On first launch, It'll install the dependencies and that's it. `xdphisher` is installed.

 ### Run on Docker
 ```
-$ docker pull htrtech/zphisher
+$ docker pull lsgdefault/xdphisher
-$ docker run --rm -it htrtech/zphisher
+$ docker run --rm -it lsgdefault/xdphisher
 ```

 ### Dependencies